 This post is part of a synchroblog related to Women’s History Month and International Woman’s Day.

-Maybe that’s how a woman feels when she is overlooked for a position that she is eminently more qualified for than the male candidates, or when she is considered pretty smart …for a woman, or when she is treated as an object for a man’s pleasure, or when she is totally denied the opportunity to fulfill her calling in what should be the most loving and accepting place on earth.
+Maybe that’s how a woman feels when she is overlooked for a position that she is eminently more qualified for than the male candidates, or when she is considered pretty smart…for a woman, or when she is treated as an object for a man’s pleasure, or when she is totally denied the opportunity to fulfill her calling in what should be the most loving and accepting place on earth, the church.

 As I look back, it is impossible to find any truly justifiable reason to treat women that way!

 It is a curious thing how, as a culture, we always find an entire group of people to devalue.
 In our country, so-called heretics were burned alive.
 The Chinese became slave labor for our westward expansion.
 The Irish worked in horrible conditions, many losing their lives while building the canals in Chicago.
 Native Americans were nearly wiped out, with the few remaining being cheated out of their land and forced to re-locate.
 Blacks were considered personal property and then victimized by government policies that created an underclass.
 Children were meant to be seen and not heard, with no rights, no say, and no options.

 The cultural course correction is obviously less than complete today.
 Laws are hard to change, but hearts are even more resistant to being reoriented.
 There will always be a group of vulnerable people to take advantage of and to be devalued.

 Sometimes people who mean well do harm to the cause.
 A victim mentality never seems to further the cause.
 Incessant blaming “The Man” or “men” for all of society’s ills probably isn’t going to change anything.
 Militant behavior that keeps people always looking for a fight doesn’t work.
 Political correctness can take us only so far and can become absurd.